ishubhamkr/Python-program/README.md

 # Python-program
 Collection of Python Programs.
+Apart from solutions of HacerEarth it also has solutions of some miscellenous python programs

-# Solution of HackerEarth Python
+# Python program solutions of HackerEarth

 ## Input and Output
 - [Jadoo and DNA Transcription](https://github.com/ishubhamkr/Python-program/blob/main/Jadoo%20and%20DNA%20Transcription.py)